yzhu01/DBImport/README.md

 ## Coding Style

-In general, we follow PEP8 Python coding style and Google pyguide However, if PEP-8 and Google pyguide has conflict style, PEP8 take place.
+In general, we follow PEP8 Python coding style and Google pyguide However, if PEP8 and Google pyguide has conflict style, PEP8 take place.

 Some special rule:

 1. max-line-length: 100

+Please also write docstring for contributor easy to follow.
+We follow Google docstring style(https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings)

 Reference: